ibm-cloud-docs/app-configuration/ac-environments.md

 ---

-{:codeblock: .codeblock}
-{:external: target="_blank" .external}
-{:important: .important}
-{:note: .note}
-{:pre: .pre}
-{:screen: .screen}
-{:shortdesc: .shortdesc}
-{:tip: .tip}
+{{site.data.keyword.attribute-definition-list}}

 # Environments
 {: #ac-environments}

-Environments in {{site.data.keyword.appconfig_short}} represents your application environments.
-Typical environments could be dev, staging, production and so on.
-Environments allow to manage your feature flags and properties to various deployments from development to production.
+Environments in {{site.data.keyword.appconfig_short}} represent your application environments.
+Typical environments might be dev, staging, or production.
+Environments manage your feature flags and properties into deployments from development to production.
 Create your environments based on your development requirements.
 {: shortdesc}

 When you create an {{site.data.keyword.appconfig_short}} instance, an environment is created in the name `dev` by default.
 {: note}

-Each feature flag or properties created has its own values, tags and segment rules for each environment.
-You can also toggle the feature flag per environment.
-This means that you can have different rules for flags per environment for the same feature flag or properties.
+Each feature flag or properties that are created has its own values, tags, and segment rules for each environment.
+You can also toggle the feature flag per environment so that you can have different rules for flags per environment for the same feature flag or properties.

-By default, the environemnt pane displays the list of environments that are created in the current {{site.data.keyword.appconfig_short}} service instance along with **Name**, **Environment ID**, **Color code** (hexadecimal color value), date of creation, **Last evaluated**, **segments** that are targeted for the respective property.
+By default, the environment panel displays the list of environments that are created in the current {{site.data.keyword.appconfig_short}} service instance along with **Name**, **Environment ID**, **Color code** (hexadecimal color value), date of creation, **Last evaluated**, **segments** that are targeted for the respective property.

 ![List of environments](images/ac-environments-default.png "List of environments"){: caption="Figure 3.
 List of environments" caption-side="bottom"}